-Debt collectors help businesses and individuals collect overdue payments for goods or services.
+Debt collectors help businesses and individuals collect money or goods from people with overdue debts.

 Debt collectors usually earn